teacher-tta/National-Youth-Tech-Championship-2026/README.md

 Open VS Code, and go to "File" > "Open Folder" > Select your "National-Youth-Tech-Championship-2026" folder to start programming!

-## Requirements

-To run the code in this repository, you will need:

-* Python 3.13.12 (recommended)
-* Jupyter Notebook standalone, or
-* Visual Studio Code with Jupyter notebook extension (recommended)

 # Notes

 Some scripts may require a connected UGOT robot to function properly.